 Research on gut flora has found that we are not born with gut flora, but newborn babies have their digestive systems populated with flora from their mother during the process of a vaginal birth.
 (There is some preliminary research that babies born through cesarean section show differences in the makeup of their gut flora).
 Differences have been found between the flora of breast-fed and formula-fed infants.
 Once infants are weaned, which occurs around the age of two, their flora more closely resembles that of adult flora.

 - Promote digestion

 - Help to absorb nutrients

-What Hurts Gut Flora
+What Hurts Gut Bacteria

 In a state of optimal health there is a happy balance in which beneficial strains of bacteria keep strains that have the potential to be troublesome in check.
 "Intestinal dysbiosis" is term used by researchers to describe a hypothetical state in which there exists an overgrowth of the more troublesome strains.
 Change may be seen in the makeup of the flora themselves, how they are distributed, and how they are functioning.

 The following factors are all hypothesized to have a negative impact on the health of intestinal gut bacteria:

 - Modern diet

 - Physical stress